core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Note that the phantom registration request is, in terms of transport-independent information, identical to the same deterministic request possibly sent by each client (e.g., if a proxy is deployed).
 Thus, if the server receives such a phantom registration request, the informative response may omit the 'ph_req' parameter (see {{ssec-server-side-informative}}).
 If a client receives an informative response that includes the 'ph_req' parameter, and this specifies transport-independent information different from the one of the sent deterministic request, then the client considers the informative response malformed.

-When using a deterministic request as phantom observation request, the observer counter at the server (see {{sec-server-side}}) is not reliably incremented when new clients start participating in the group observation.
+When using a deterministic request as a phantom observation request, the observer counter at the server (see {{sec-server-side}}) is not reliably incremented when new clients start participating in the group observation.
 In fact:

-   - If a proxy is not deployed, the clients simply set up the right multicast address and starts listening to multicast notifications bound to the deterministic request.
+   - If a proxy is not deployed, the clients simply set up the right multicast address and port number, and starts listening to multicast notifications bound to the deterministic request.
 Hence, the observer counter at the server is not incremented as new clients start listening to multicast notifications.

    - If a proxy is deployed, the origin server increments its observer counter after having sent the informative response to the proxy, as a reply to the deterministic request forwarded to the origin server on behalf of the first origin client that contacted the proxy.
 After that, the same deterministic request sent by any origin client will not be forwarded to the origin server, but will instead produce a cache hit at the proxy that will serve the client accordingly.
 Hence, the observer counter at the server is not further incremented as additional, new origin clients start participating in the group observation through the proxy.